syncfusion-content/windowsforms-docs/WindowsForms/ComboBox/Filtering.md

 # Filtering in Windows Forms ComboBox (SfComboBox)

-The SfComboBox support you to filter the items by setting the [Filter](https://help.syncfusion.com/cr/windowsforms/Syncfusion.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_Filter) property of `DropDownListView` to a predicate that will be called for every data item to determine whether the item is visible or not.
+The [Windows Forms ComboBox](https://www.syncfusion.com/winforms-ui-controls/combobox) (SfComboBox) support you to filter the items by setting the [Filter](https://help.syncfusion.com/cr/windowsforms/Syncfusion.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_Filter) property of `DropDownListView` to a predicate that will be called for every data item to determine whether the item is visible or not.

 N> The [RefreshFilter()](https://help.syncfusion.com/cr/windowsforms/Syncfusion.DataSource.DataSource.html#Syncfusion_DataSource_DataSource_RefreshFilter) method should be called after the filter predicate set.